DLMedeiro/war-frontend/README.md

 * Jacks = 11
 * All remaining cards will keep their face value

-The backend database will hold __cards__ data for the deck of cards being used in a game, and __useraccounts__ information if they choose to create an account.
+The backend database will hold card data for the deck of cards being used in a game, and user information for those who create accounts.

 ### Sensitive Information